ageich/NVIDIA-patcher/docs/README.md

 3. Ensure your system partition has at least 8GB of free space and PC is connected to the Internet.
 4. Run Patch.bat as admin.

+**Attention, do not apply the NVENC patch if you are not sure of success.
+If your card does not have hardware NVENC support, the patch will cause problems (crashes) in applications using NVENC**

 The result of the patch will be a signed `/Display.Driver/nv_disp.cat` file.
 Check the signature in its properties, it should be valid:

 ![Valid signature](/docs/signature.jpg)